 - S. janae (Jane's Meadowhawk, JAME)

-Mature WFME have white faces, which should be helpful.
+Mature WFME have very white faces, which should be helpful.
 Until maturity, though, eastern forms cannot be distinguished from CFME in the field.
-Even in the hand, immature female CFME and WFME cannot be separated in the east, as their subgenital plates are essentially identical (in the west, the subgenital plate of CFME is quite different from eastern forms!).
+Even in the hand, immature female CFME and WFME cannot be separated in the east, as their subgenital plates are essentially identical (in the west, the subgenital plate of CFME is quite different from eastern forms).
 WFME also hybridize, or have intermediate forms, with both RUME and CFME.

 S. occidentatale, but genetic work indicates that S. occidentatale is not a valid species.

 Likewise, in Europe, there are no good morphological characteristics to distinguish Common Darter (S. striolatum) and Highland Darter (S. nigrescens), and genetic work was also unhelpful.